Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors

 To thoroughly evaluate the performance of \texttt{DS2DP}, we implemented five state-of-the-art methods as the baselines.
 These methods include two unsupervised methods, i.e., {\it deep image prior based on 2D convolution} (\texttt{DIP2D}) \cite{HSIDIP} and {\it deep image prior based on 3D convolution} (\texttt{DIP3D}) \cite{HSIDIP}, a matrix optimization-based method, i.e., {\it hyperspectral image restoration using low-rank matrix recovery} (\texttt{LRMR}) \cite{LRMR}, and two tensor optimization-based methods, i.e., {\it TV-regularized low-rank tensor decomposition} (\texttt{LRTDTV}) \cite{LRTDTV} and {\it hyperspectral restoration via $ L_0 $ gradient regularized low-rank tensor factorization} (\texttt{LRTFL0}) \cite{LRTF_HR}.

 For \texttt{DIP2D} and \texttt{DIP3D}, we set the maximum number of iterations to be 6,000 and report the best results during the iterations.
+For the proposed \texttt{DS2DP}, we set the maximum number of iterations to be 6,000 and report the results at the 6,000th iteration.
 For \texttt{LRMR}, \texttt{LRTDTV}, and \texttt{LRTFL0}, their parameters are set as suggested in \cite{LRMR,LRTDTV,LRTF_HR}---with parameter fine-tuning effort to uplift its performance in some cases.
 The experiments of \texttt{DIP2D}, \texttt{DIP3D}, and \texttt{DS2DP} are executed using \texttt{Python} on a computer with a six-core Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz, 32.0 GB of RAM, and an NVIDIA GeForce RTX 2070 GPU.
 The experiments of \texttt{LRMR}, \texttt{LRTDTV}, and \texttt{LRTFL0} are implemented in Matlab (2019a) on the same computer.